-It's not usual to increase the share capital of a Netherlands company or amount of shares, if effectively no extra shareholders are involved.
+It's not usual to increase the share capital of a company in the Netherlands or the amount of shares if effectively no extra shareholders are involved.
 The informal share capital (share premium) is a very common alternative.

 Under Dutch accounting standards, all transactions of an entity with its shareholders that affect the financial relationship between these parties should reflect in the equity of the company.
 The issuance of shares for the Dutch company and share premium contribution should both be considered as equity.
 Either option, will not impact the Profit or Loss account.

 Share premium and share capital redemption

 Both options to deposit the capital can be redeemed at a later stage without any dividend withholding taxes being levied.